pfaciana/gulp-create-tasks/README.md

 # Other Notes and Syntactic Sugar

 * `cb` receive two arguments, the first is the options object, the second is the gulp `cb` callback.
 See https://gulpjs.com/docs/en/api/task for more info on the cb callback in gulp
-* in addition to the the current options, the options object also return a `cb` field for the current callback, and a `cbs` field for all task callbacks in an object.
+* in addition to the the current options, the options object also returns a `cb` field for the current callback, and a `cbs` field for all task callbacks in an object.
 This can be useful when calling gulp.lastRun()
 * I used `_` as the variable name because I think it's easier to read, but if this is confusing, you can replace `_` with the variable name `options`
 * if `id` is an array, then `src` must be indexed the same way.
 See css build object above.
 Basically this means you have two tasks that are identical in every way except in the `src` field.
 So rather then repeating code, you can make `id` and `src` matching indexed arrays.
 This is a shorthand usage.
 You can achieve the same thing with two `configs` and copying and pasting the common fields between them.
 * `depMin` is similar but for file/glob dependencies.
 In the example above I wanted to use owl carousel's compressed version for production, but uncompressed for dev.
 With `depMin` defined, the task will automatically run twice.
 One with the original `dep`, then one with `depMin` replacing `dep`.
-It also creates a `minify` field set to true, which you can use with a gulpif in your pipes.
+It also creates a `minify` field set to true the second time around, which you can use with a gulpif in your pipes.
 * if `filename` is not set (in the local options), then by default the `configs` id and the `build` key will be joined with a period to create the filename.
-In the example above: `css` filenames would be `styles.css` and `editor.css`,  and `js` filename would be `scripts.js`
+In the example above: `css` filenames would be `styles.css` and `editor.css`,  and `js` filename would be `scripts.js` (and `scripts.min.js` for `depMin` callback)
 * `pre` and `post` fields are used as pre and post gulp.series callbacks.
 For example, as shown above, if you want to run all the `clean` tasks after the current task, then referencing it by name in the `post` field will run those.
 You do the same for `pre` (if needed).
 You can also isolate a specific task like this {..., post: ['clear > all'], ...}.
 This will only run the `all` task under `clean`.
 * if defined, the `watch` field signals which files to watch for the automated watcher.
 If left blank or `false`, no watcher is set.
 If set to `true`, then it will use the `src` field as the `watch` files